 In our territory, Chianti is produced in three different subzones, Montespertoli, Colli Fiorentini, and Montalbano, and is the protagonist of a museum, as well as important events, including the now-famous Chianti Exhibition, held every year in Montespertoli

-The best way to discover and taste Chianti is to follow one of the Wine Roads which pass by hills covered in vineyards, small towns and historic castles giving the visitor the opportunity to visit the places where this extraordinary wine was first made.
-From Montespertoli you can follow the brown signposts for the Strada del Vino Chianti Montespertoli, while from Vinci, Capraia e Limite or Cerreto Guidi one can take the Strada del Vino e dell’ Olio del Montalbano.
+The best way to discover and taste it is to walk along with one of the Wine Roads which, passing through hills covered with vineyards and touching historic villages and castles, allow you to locate and visit the places where, thanks to an experience handed down from generation to generation, this extraordinary wine was born.
+From Montespertoli you can follow the directions (brown road signs) for the Strada del Vino Chianti Montespertoli while starting from Vinci, Capraia and Limite, or Cerreto Guidi you can follow the Strada del Vino e dell’ Olio del Montalbano.

 Whether you are an expert oenologist, an aficionado or simply a lover of good food, do not miss the experience of strolling through the rows of vines in spring or during the harvest, or taking refuge in the coolness of a cellar listening to the story of the long months of work needed to produce the excellent wine you are sipping.